CircuitVerse/Interactive-Book/README.md

 ## Contribute!

-We are open to all contributions by anyone, and we encourage all new members to create join our slack and discord channel.
+We are open to all contributions by anyone, and we encourage all new members to join our slack and discord channel.
 Here are links to our:

 [![Slack](https://img.shields.io/badge/chat-on_slack-pink.svg)](https://join.slack.com/t/circuitverse-team/shared_invite/enQtNjc4MzcyNDE5OTA3LTdjYTM5NjFiZWZlZGI2MmU1MmYzYzczNmZlZDg5MjYxYmQ4ODRjMjQxM2UyMWI5ODUzODQzMDU2ZDEzNjI4NmE)